brendanjodowd/SAS/README.md

 ```SAS
 %add_label(dataset_name , variable_name , label , warn=YES);
 ```
-Adds a lael to a variable.
+Adds a label to a variable.
 WARN is set to yes by default, meaning that you get a warning in the log if the variable doesn't exist.
-Set it to NO if you don't want that (apply label in the case that the variable exists).
+Set it to NO if you don't want a warning (I.e., apply label in the case that the variable exists).
 #### drop_format
 ```SAS
 %drop_format(dataset_name , variable_name);